NagendraKommireddi/NoteTakingApp/README.md

 ## Build

+Run `npm install --save-dev @angular-devkit/build-angular` to continue with the ng-build command or else you can simply use the `npm install` command

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests